blopez24/Weather-App/README.md

 # Simple Weather

-A Flutter that display weather information in a minimalistic manner.
+A Flutter App that display weather information in a minimalistic manner.